-Kavita Vohora , born and brought up in East Africa between Kenya and
+Kavita Vohora, born in Kenya, and was brought up in East Africa in Kenya and

 Tanzania respectively.
-She been involved in the the coffee industry, agricultural and life stock farming in Tanzania for more than 17 years, she resides in Arusha and lives with her young daughter and pack of dogs.
+She been involved in the the coffee industry, agricultural and life stock farming in Tanzania for more than 17 years, and resides in Arusha and lives with her young daughter and pack of dogs.
 Kavita is a born naturalist and an active follower of wildlife conservation in Africa.
-She is not frightened to get her 'hands dirty' and participate in essential ground work, or rally together essential people and components involved in Photograph4life's growing projects and campaigns.
+She is not frightened of getting get her 'hands dirty' and participate in vital ground work, or rally together essential people and components involved in Photograph4life's growing projects and campaigns.
 Kavita oversees Photography4life’s operations within Tanzania & Kenya alongside the Founding Director (who is raising awareness abroad).
 Kavita brings valuable experience to the table, including communications, networking and operations.
-Her affinity and experience with the wilderness and shared goals strengthens her ability to represent the organisation effectively.
+She shares our affinity with the wilderness and passionate goals, which strengthens her ability to represent the organisation effectively.
 Vivacious and full of energy, Photography4life has gained a valuable partner in Kavita, for its extensive operations and logistics across East Africa.

 Lisa has worked abroad primarily in Africa for the past 30 years, first as a Peace Corps Volunteer in Mauritania and then by coordinating relief and development projects with various, major NGOs.
 Having worked in the health, education, youth, economic development, and agriculture sectors during her career, Lisa has an extensive knowledge of project management and training.
 Returning to the Peace Corps in 1999 Lisa oversaw the programming and training for Peace Corps programs located within Morocco and Jordan in the Middle East - till 2006.